That time when adventurer-survivalist and star of the TV series “Survivorman” headed to the Amazon to explore the life of the Waorani people.

 I survived.
 Despite insects, snakes and ferocious felines, I survived.
 I am always asked what my favourite Survivorman location is.
 For beauty, I would say it is a tie between the Arctic and the Utah Canyon Lands.
 But I have never been so profoundly affected, so full of awe, as I was in the Amazon, the land of Waorani.
 I will return.

-LES STROUD is a documentary filmmaker, adventurer-survivalist, environmentalist and expert outdoorsman, creator and star of the hit TV series Survivorman (previously on OLN and Discovery Channel International).
-He’s also an incredible musician, who released his debut CD with the Northern Pikes under the name Les Stroud and The Pikes.
-For more info on Les as both Survivorman and singer-songwriter go to www.lesstroudonline.com.
+LES STROUD is a documentary filmmaker, adventurer-survivalist, environmentalist and expert outdoorsman, creator and star of the TV series Survivorman (previously on OLN and Discovery Channel International).
+He’s also a musician, and for more info on Les as both Survivorman and singer-songwriter go to www.lesstroudonline.com.

-LAURA BOMBIER is an award-winning Toronto-based photographer and visual storyteller (as her photos here aptly show) with a long list of bylines that include magazines, book publishers and other media, as well as being the photographer for Survivorman.
-For more info on her work go to www.laurabombier.com.
+LAURA BOMBIER is an award-winning Toronto-based photographer and visual storyteller with a long list of bylines that include magazines, book publishers and other media, and photographer for Survivorman.
+For more info go to www.laurabombier.com.

 - This story first appeared in Outpost magazine.